onsip/SIP.js/etc/api/sip.js.api.md

     contentType: string;
 }

+// @public
+export class Bye {
+    // Warning: (ae-forgotten-export) The symbol "IncomingByeRequest" needs to be exported by the entry point index.d.ts
+    //
+    // @internal
+    constructor(incomingByeRequest: IncomingByeRequest);
+    // Warning: (ae-forgotten-export) The symbol "ResponseOptions" needs to be exported by the entry point index.d.ts accept(options?: ResponseOptions): Promise<void>;
+    reject(options?: ResponseOptions): Promise<void>;
+    // Warning: (ae-forgotten-export) The symbol "IncomingRequestMessage" needs to be exported by the entry point index.d.ts readonly request: IncomingRequestMessage;
+}

 // Warning: (ae-forgotten-export) The symbol "Exception" needs to be exported by the entry point index.d.ts
 //
 // @public